 Red Blood Cell Production

 Red blood cell (RBC) production (erythropoiesis) takes place in the bone marrow under the control of the hormone erythropoietin (EPO).
-Juxtaglomerular cells in the kidney produce EPO in response to decreased O 2 delivery (as in anemia and hypoxia) and increased levels of androgens.
-In addition to EPO, RBC production requires adequate supplies of substrates, mainly iron, vitamin B 12 , and folate.
-Vitamin B 12 and folate are discussed in Vitamin Deficiency, Dependency, and Toxicity; iron is discussed in Iron Deficiency and Toxicity and discussed in Iron Deficiency Anemia.
-Heme synthesis is discussed in see Overview of Porphyrias
+Juxtaglomerular cells in the kidney produce EPO in response to decreased oxygen delivery (as in anemia and hypoxia) and increased levels of androgens.
+In addition to EPO, RBC production requires adequate supplies of substrates, mainly iron, vitamin B12, and folate.
+Vitamin B12 and folate are discussed in Vitamin Deficiency, Dependency, and Toxicity; iron is discussed in Iron and discussed in Iron Deficiency Anemia.
+For heme synthesis, see Overview of Porphyrias.

-Low levels of androgens are associated with decreased EPO levels in women and girls and in elderly patients can predispose to anemia, as does the decline in the capacity of bone marrow to produce RBCs.
-With aging, Hb and Hct decrease slightly, but not below normal values.
+With aging, Hb and hematocrit (Hct) decrease slightly, but not below normal values.
 In women, other factors that frequently contribute to lower levels of RBCs include cumulative menstrual blood loss and increased demand for iron due to multiple pregnancies.